Delfin22/Archon/README.md

 # Archon

+!Currently api is not working so you are unable to login!

 Small CRUD app using
 - React and vite - hosted on Netlify
 - .Net Core, ASPNet and SQL database hosted on Azure